pvavra/temp-ipsy/docs/open-science/research-data-management/planning.md

 - It forces you to create documentation and proper metadata at an early stage of your project.
 - If properly updated during the project life, you can publish the DMP together with your data.

-!!!
-Danger "Start writing documentation right now"
+!!! note "Start writing documentation right now"
     Documenting your data only at the end of your project is not advisable.
 It forces you to rely on your fallible memory, on sparse information and it is extremely error prone and time consuming